ljw1004/csharpspec/csharp/expressions.md

 ### Literals

-A *primary-expression* that consists of a *literal* (§2.4.4) is classified as a value.
+A *primary_expression* that consists of a *literal* (§2.4.4) is classified as a value.

 ### Simple names

-A *simple-name* consists of an identifier, optionally followed by a type argument list:
+A *simple_name* consists of an identifier, optionally followed by a type argument list:

 ```antlr
 simple_name